Carmichael Numbers with Prime Numbers of Prime Factors: Introduction

 In this paper, we tackle a slightly different question; rather than asking whether we can bound the number of prime factors, we wish to determine whether one can ensure that the number of prime factors is in a specific set.
 To do so, however, we will need to invoke a conjecture of Heath-Brown's that has often been used in papers about Carmichael numbers:

 \begin{varthmC} (Heath-Brown, 1978): For any $(c,d)=1$, the smallest prime that is congruent to $c$ (mod $d$) is $\ll d\log^2 d$.\end{varthmC}

 This conjecture has been applied to Carmichael numbers several times recently, including \cite{EPT}, \cite{BP}, and \cite{WrV}; in some cases, it has been used to prove results that later went on to be proven unconditionally \cite{Ma}, \cite{WrE}, \cite{WrA}.
-In this case, if we assume the conjecture, we can prove the following:
+Here, we show that the assumption of this conjecture allows us to prove a statement about Carmichael numbers with prime numbers of prime factors.
+As is standard, we will let $\Omega(n)$ denote the number of prime factors of $n$.